igor-barinov/lisman-lab-analysis/README_new.md

 To plot a selection from the data table, make a selection, then go to `Plot -> Selected`.
 You will see the same thing as plotting all data, except only the selected ROIs will appear.

 ##### Plotting Averages
+To plot the averages, go to `Plot -> Averages`.
+The plots will appear according to your preferences, and they will contain the mean and standard errors over time.
+[Data modifiers](#data-modifiers) will also affect the averages plot.

+##### Plot Annotations
+When `Plot -> Show Annotations` is toggled, you will see annotations describing [solutions](#solutions) and the [DNA type](#dna-type).
+For *raw* and *prepared* ROI files the DNA types will appear in the plot title.
+For *averaged* ROI files, the DNA types will appear in the legend.
+Solution information will appear as horizontal bars along the top of the plot.
+The length of the bar corresponds to the solution timing.
+Each bar will have a label below it with the name of the solution.

 #### **Saving/Closing Data**
+> Once you are finished working on a file, you can either save the edits in another ROI file or just close the file

+##### Saving ROI Data
+Before saving a file, the minimum amount of [experiment information](#experiment-information) must be present: the number of baseline points and the DNA type.
+To save the ROI data, go to `File -> Save`.
+In the dialog that opens, choose where you are saving the file, name the file, and select the type of file you want to save as.
+You can save the file as one of the [supported file types](#supported-files).
+If any ROIs are disabled, you will have the option to either save or remove those ROIs.
+All other [data modifiers](#data-modifiers) will not be applied to the saved ROI data.

+##### Closing ROI Data
+To close any opened ROI files, go to `File -> Close`.
+You will be asked to confirm before closing.
+No data will be saved once a file is closed.

 #### **Tools and Preferences**
+> Supplementary tools are available along with the preferences menu.

+##### Analysis Tools
+To use other analysis tools, go to `Tools` and select the corresponding menu item. `SPC Analysis`, `imstack Analysis`, and [`Statistics`](#matlab-statistics-stats_ib) are MATLAB programs. `FLIMage Analysis` is an external C# program.

+##### Preferences
+To edit preferences, go to `Tools -> Preferences`.
+Currently, only default [plotting preferences](#selecting-what-to-plot) can be changed.

 ## MATLAB Statistics: stats_IB
 ### Installation